Belarus in the Eurovision Song Contest 2012: Voting

 Voting during the three shows involved each country awarding points from 1-8, 10 and 12 as determined by a combination of 50% national jury and 50% televoting.
-Each nation's jury consisted of five music industry professionals who are citizens of the country they represent.
+Each participating broadcaster assembled a jury of five music industry professionals who were citizens of the country they represented.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.

 Below is a breakdown of points awarded to Belarus and awarded by Belarus in the second semi-final and grand final of the contest.
 The nation awarded its 12 points to Ukraine in the semi-final and to Russia in the final of the contest.